xuzhen/xfce4-dockbarx-plugin/README.md

 ## About xfce4-dockbarx-plugin
 xfce4-dockbarx-plugin is free software.
 Please see the file COPYING for details.
 For building and installation instructions please see the INSTALL file.
 For information on the authors of this program, see AUTHORS and THANKS.

-xfce4-dockbarx-plugin is a pair of programs--a gtk socket in Vala and a gtk plug in Python--that work together to embed DockbarX into xfce4-panel.
+xfce4-dockbarx-plugin is a pair of programs--a gtk socket in C and a gtk plug in Python--that work together to embed DockbarX into xfce4-panel.
 See THANKS for details on DockbarX.
 Because this is not a port and just grabs the pre-existing DockbarX, you immediately benefit from any updates made to DBX, and already have all the pre-existing functionality.

 ## Using xfce4-dockbarx-plugin
 Add DockbarX to the panel and it will automatically start.
 If you don't want to customize it, no further configuration is necessary.